bobmwangih/Bank-of-Mufasa/README.md

 ## Getting Started
 -Before running this solution you need to have docker installed in your local system.
-- All the images have been uploaded to docker hub : [Bank of Mufasa](https://hub.docker.com/repository/docker/bobmwas/mufasa) -Navigate download the docker-compose file from here: [Docker-compose file](https://github.com/bobmwangih/Bank-of-Mufasa/blob/master/docker-compose/default/docker-compose.yml)
+- All the images have been uploaded to docker hub : [Bank of Mufasa](https://hub.docker.com/repository/docker/bobmwas/mufasa)
+- Navigate download the docker-compose file from here: [Docker-compose file](https://github.com/bobmwangih/Bank-of-Mufasa/blob/master/docker-compose/default/docker-compose.yml)
--On your local environment's terminal run ` docker run -p 7080:8080 -e KEYCLOAK_ADMIN=admin -e KEYCLOAK_ADMIN_PASSWORD=admin quay.io/keycloak/keycloak:18.0.0 start-dev `
+- On your local environment's terminal run ` docker run -p 7080:8080 -e KEYCLOAK_ADMIN=admin -e KEYCLOAK_ADMIN_PASSWORD=admin quay.io/keycloak/keycloak:18.0.0 start-dev `
  to spin up a keycloak server on your local env.
--Now in the location of the downloaded `docker-compose file`; run `docker-compose up` to spin up all the microservices that power this project.
+- Now in the location of the downloaded `docker-compose file`; run `docker-compose up` to spin up all the microservices that power this project.

 ### Alternatively :
 -`Clone` the project and generate you  own docker images from the following springBoot projects :